-The Ottawa Valley Mobile Radio Club (OVMRC) is pleased to offer again this year an amateur radio course for those wishing to acquire a Canadian Government Qualification and Call Sign to operate an amateur radio station issued by Industry Canada.
+The Ottawa Valley Mobile Radio Club (OVMRC) is pleased to offer again this year an amateur radio course for those wishing to acquire a Canadian Government Qualification and Call Sign to operate an amateur radio station issued by Innovation, Science and Economic Development Canada (ISEDC).

-The course length is about 13 weeks, Tuesdays, 7 – 10 pm, mid-September to mid-December for formal lectures on rules and regulations, electronic and radio theory and radio operating practices.
-The course concludes with the Industry Canada examination administered by the OVMRC accredited examiner.
+The course length is about 13 weeks, Mondays, 7 – 10 pm, mid-September to mid-December for formal lectures on rules and regulations, electronic and radio theory and radio operating practices.
+The course concludes with the ISEDC examination administered by the OVMRC accredited examiner.
 A supplementary examination(s) can be arranged for those that may not be successful with first writing.

 The course provides instruction on electrical and radio theory, radio regulations, operating technique and safety.
-The course covers the complete syllabus prescribed by Industry Canada for the Basic Qualification in their document RIC-3 (Radiocommunication Information Circular – Issue 3).
+The course covers the complete syllabus prescribed by ISEDC for the Basic Qualification in their document RIC-3 (Radiocommunication Information Circular – Issue 4).
 No technical background is required to take this course, but those having a technical or engineering background will have some advantage.

 The course begins with the study of the law and regulations governing the operation of amateur radio stations.
 A thorough knowledge of these Radiocommunications rules is mandatory and represents a significant part of the examination.
 The course continues by providing an understanding of the fundamentals of electrical charge and magnetism.
 It develops and builds on these concepts to ultimately bring about an appreciation of the nature and properties of high frequency electrical currents and how to use them for radio communication.
 Amateur radio use of the Internet will be discussed.

 The course is taught by people who are active radio amateurs and experienced teachers.
-It is supplemented by special instruction and study notes pertaining to all topics covered in the Industry Canada syllabus.
-A hardcopy Study Guide is also provided to all registered students in the course.
-It is essential that all students have an Internet e-mail account as all supplemental study material will be delivered in this manner.
+Course material in PDF file format pertaining to all topics covered in the RIC 3 syllabus will be provide to all registered students.
+It is essential that all students have an Internet e-mail account as all supplemental study material and course Q&A will be delivered in this manner.

 The instructors give their time without remuneration.
-The course fee is $150, which covers the cost of renting the venue as well as hardcopy Study Guide and one year's membership in the Ottawa Valley Mobile Radio Club.
-Successful course candidates will also receive an application for a year free membership to Radio Amateurs of Canada (RAC), the national organization representing the interests of Amateur Radio in Canada.
+The course fee is $100, which covers the cost of renting the venue and one year’s membership in the Ottawa Valley Mobile Radio Club.
+Successful course candidates will also receive an application for a year free membership to Radio Amateurs of Canada (RAC), the national organization representing the interests of amateur radio in Canada.

 Who Should Attend:

-Men and Women of all ages that have the capacity to learn a prescribed course of study and pass with 70 % an Industry Canada 100 question multiple choice examination.
+Men and Women of all ages that have the capacity to learn a prescribed course of study and pass with 70 % an ISEDC 100 question multiple choice examination.
 We have had successful students from 14 to 75 years in age.
+Attendees can have virtually any background:

-Please note the course is demanding of time as it involves one evening each week plus supplemental self-study of course material and the reading of prescribed Industry Canada documents.
+Please note the course is demanding of time as it involves one evening each week plus supplemental self-study of course material and the reading of prescribed ISEDC documents.

 Norm Rashleigh, VE3LC, firstname.lastname@example.org

-OVMRC Course Coordinator and Lead Instructor and Industry Canada Accredited Examiner.
+OVMRC Course Coordinator and Lead Instructor and Government Accredited Examiner.

 RIC 3, http://www.ic.gc.ca/eic/site/smt-gst.nsf/eng/sf01008.html and